-We make sure that the gifts and entertainment we accept or provide do not amount to bribery or give the appearance that we are exchanging courtesies to gain any improper business or personal advantage.
-In any event, gifts and entertainment should be reported in accordance with our procedures, even if declined.
+We make sure that the gifts and entertainment we accept or provide do not amount to bribery or give the appearance that we are exchanging courtesies to gain a ny improper business or personal advantage.
+I n any event, gifts, entertainment and hospitality should be reported in accordance with our procedures, even if declined.